TimKrause2/SignalViewLV2/README.md

 ### Prerequisits

 To build the plugin there are packages that are required.

-- fftw3
-- X11
-- GLX
-- freetype2
+If you are using Ubuntu you can use the following commands to install the dependencies.

+    sudo apt install libxext-dev
+    sudo apt install libfftw3-dev
+    sudo apt install libx11-dev
+    sudo apt install libxcursor-dev
+    sudo apt install libxrandr-dev
+    sudo apt install libglx-dev
+    sudo apt install libfreetype-dev

-### Make
+### Make and Install

 To build and install SignalView is simple.

-`make`
+In the source directory just enter the following command.

+    make